hennessyevan/veklabs.com/content/reports/aspects-of-a-professionally-written-script.md

 ### Make Your Video’s Purpose Clear and Concise

 Your video should have a clear and concise purpose and your audience should be able to see this right away.
 Your script is where this purpose is laid out and formulated before the video is even shot.
-The goal of your video should be at the forefront of your scriptwriting.
+The goal of your [video production](https://www.veklabs.com/) should be at the forefront of your scriptwriting.
 Make sure that every line of a script you write leads the viewer to the end goal of the video.

 Some questions you should ask yourself are “where does my video fit into the sales funnel of my campaign?”
 “What does my video want to achieve?”
 “How can I best guide my audience through the video to reach our end goal?"